 In older adults, consumption of tart cherry juice for 12 weeks reduced the systolic blood pressure and Low Density Lipoprotein (LDL) cholesterol.

 Another study found that a single dose of 300 ml of cherry juice helped in significantly reducing systolic and diastolic blood pressure as well as heart rate, 2 hours after consumption of the juice.

-8. May help to reduce weightObesity has been linked with metabolic syndrome and is thought to be one of the important causative factors for diabetes, hypertension and cardiovascular diseases.
+8. May help reduce weightObesity has been linked with metabolic syndrome and is thought to be one of the important causative factors for diabetes, hypertension and cardiovascular diseases.

-Even a moderate weight loss can help to significantly improve the markers of metabolic syndrome, such as BP, glucose, triglycerides, etc.
+Even a moderate weight loss can help significantly improve the markers of metabolic syndrome, such as BP, glucose, triglycerides, etc.

 In a study conducted on obesity-prone rats showed that tart cherries reduced the systemic and local inflammation and may reduce the degree of metabolic syndrome.
 Tart cherry intake was also associated with reduction in abdominal fat weight.

 However, human trials are required to prove the efficiency.

 9. Might help reduce painAnthocyanins and other flavonoids found in tart cherry juice assist in scavenging free radicals, decrease DNA degradation and also strengthen the biological membranes.
 These actions in turn help reduce pain and inflammation.

 Supplementation with tart cherry juice for 2 weeks significantly reduced non-diabetic peripheral neuropathy (pain) in majority of the patients of the study.